saltstack/salt/doc/ref/states/requisites.rst

 The Salt requisite system is used to create relationships between states.
-The core idea being, that when one state it dependant somehow on another that interdependancy can be easily defined.
+The core idea being, that when one state it dependant somehow on another that interdependency can be easily defined.

 Requisites come in two types.
 Direct requisites, and requisite_ins.
-The relationships are directional, so a requisite statement makes the requireing state declaration depend on the required state declaration:
+The relationships are directional, so a requisite statement makes the requiring state declaration depend on the required state declaration:

 .. code-block:: yaml